PrateekKumarSingh/PowershellDemos/Pipelines/readme.md

         Parameters that accept input "by property name" can accept piped objects only when a property of the object has the same name as the parameter.

     - Examples
-3. parameter binding using trace-object
+3. parameter binding using trace-Command
 4. Begin process end

 ## Pipeline variable\object\data